ScaffoldOps/generator-api/docs/API.md

 Response fields:
 - `status`: one of `RECEIVED`, `GENERATING`, `GENERATED`, `DEPLOYING`, `DEPLOYED`, `FAILED`
 - `message`, `artifactRef`, and `imageRef`: nullable generation result metadata

-Deleting a request also publishes `artifact-cleanup-requested` to Kafka when the record existed and was deleted.
-Cleanup is asynchronous; `generator-api` does not access the `generator-worker` PVC directly.
 - `createdAt` and `updatedAt`: RFC 3339 timestamps

+Delete cleanup behavior:
+- `DELETE /generation-requests/{id}` removes the request record from PostgreSQL and publishes `artifact-cleanup-requested` to Kafka when the record existed.
+- The topic defaults to `artifact-cleanup-requested` and can be overridden with `ARTIFACT_CLEANUP_REQUESTED_TOPIC`.
+- Cleanup is asynchronous and eventually consistent, not transactional with the database delete.
+- `generator-api` owns request lifecycle state and the deletion API, but it must not access the `generator-worker` PVC directly. `generator-worker` owns generated artifacts and PVC cleanup.

 Error responses:
 - `400`: validation failure, malformed JSON, or invalid UUID path parameter